Willis V. McCall: Career

-McCall was first elected as Sheriff of Lake County in 1944, and successively re-elected until 1972.
+McCall was first elected as Sheriff of Lake County in 1944 after defeating Emil Yde in the Democratic Party primary.
+He was successively re-elected until 1972.
 "At 6 feet 1 and weighing more than 200 pounds, McCall loomed large as Lake sheriff from 1945 until 1972.
 He wore a white felt hat, black string tie, and polished boots."
 In 1972, Guy Bliss defeated McCall in the election for sheriff.